exceptions

 rich_warning_handler Custom handler for warnings that uses rich to display formatted panels.

-set_skforecast_warnings Suppress spotforecast warnings.
+set_skforecast_warnings Suppress or configure spotforecast warning filters.

 set_warnings_style Set the warning handler based on the provided style.